 Eventually Paul turned to DNA testing.
 For any male adoptee seeking his father, the YDNA test is a logical route to take, and is where Paul turned first (probably because other kinds of tests weren’t yet available—but still, it was a good choice!).
 The Y DNA provides an undiluted record of a direct paternal line.
 This can often help adoptees identify a surname for their paternal line.
 However, Paul did not have the success he was hoping for with Y-DNA testing.

 He then turned to autosomal DNA testing.
-Remember that this kind of test traces both your paternal and maternal lines and reports back to you matches in the database that have predicted relationships like, “2-4th cousins” or “3rd-5th cousins” and then you are left to decipher who your common ancestor might be.
+This kind of test traces both your paternal and maternal lines and reports back to you matches in the database that have predicted relationships like, “2nd-4th cousins” or “3rd-5th cousins” and then you are left to decipher who your common ancestor might be.

 Paul found a match: a first cousin.

 With the help of his newfound cousin and the traditional genealogical records available about servicemen serving in his birthplace of Cardiff at the end of World War II, Paul was able to form a convincing hypothesis about the identity of his biological father.
 He reached out to a potential half-sibling who agreed to conduct a DNA test to explore this option.

 She was a match.
 Paul had found his biological family.